 - The mental and physical health of the parents and child

-- Whether there is evidence of child, spousal or drug abuse
+- Whether there is evidence of child, spousal, domestic violence or drug abuse

 This list is only a sample of the many factors that are considered by the court.
-It is important that you speak with an experienced Arizona family law attorney for specific advice about your situation.
-You can also order a free copy of our book, Arizona Family Law: Handling Tough Issues in Tough Times, which has further information about child custody factors.
+It is important that you speak with our experienced Family Law attorney for specific advice about your situation.
+You can also order a free copy of our book, Arizona Family Law: The Essential Arizona Divorce Guide, which has further information about child custody factors.